vvasuki/bhAShAntaram/prakIrNAryabhAShAH/meta/UP-hindI.md

 The rest 10% are loan words, most of which modified to indigenize.

 The number 90% is the estimate of a scholar who studied UP’s speech.

+As per Urdu lexicographers like Rauf Parekh and Syed Ahmed Dehlavi, 99% of Urdu verbs and 75% of Urdu words come from Sanskrit and Prakrit.